jesseburstrom/client/docs/full_description.md

         case 'removeGame': // Should this be handled differently?
 Maybe game end. this.handleRemoveGame(socket, data);
           break;
-        // --- New Actions for Regret/Extra ---
-        case 'useRegret':
-            this.handleUseRegret(socket, data);
-            break;
-        case 'useExtraMove':
-            this.handleUseExtraMove(socket, data);
-            break;
         // --- Spectate Game Action ---
         case 'spectateGame':
             this.handleSpectateGame(socket, data);